Note: information on this page refers to Ceylon 1.0, not to the current release.

 Note that a nested type name must be qualified by the containing type name when used outside of the containing type.

-, so we can refine it
+The member class Buffer is also annotated default, so we can refine it

-in a subtype of BufferedReader
+in a subtype of BufferedReader:

 class BufferedFileReader(File file)